Saturday, September 7, 2013

 Khwaja Baqi Billah

-Born in Kabul in 1563, Khwaja Baqi Billah founded Naqshbandiah silsilah during the reign of Mughal emperor Akbar.
+Born in Kabul in 1563, Khwaja Baqi Billah is the originator of Naqshbandiah silsilah in India.
 He died at an age of 40 in 1603 and lies buried in Sadar Bazaar area of Delhi.
 Shaikh Ahmad Sirhindi was the most prominent saint of Naqshbandiah order.
 Also known as Mujaddid Alif, Shaikh Ahmed Sirhindi died in 1624 at Sarhind in Punjab.